1. FC Tatran Prešov

-FC Tatran Prešov (/sk/) is a Slovak football club based in the city of Prešov.
+FC Tatran Prešov (/sk/) is a Slovak football club based in the city of Prešov, currently playing in the 2.
+Liga, the second tier of Slovak football.
 Tatran Prešov is the oldest football club in Slovakia, founded on 25 May 1898.
-The club set to participate in the Slovak First Football League from 2025–26, the top tier of Slovak football after promotion from 2.
+The club participated in the Slovak First Football League from 2025–26, the top tier of Slovak football after promotion from 2.
 Liga in 2024–25.
 The "Green and Whites" played 32 seasons in the Czechoslovak top division.
 Tatran became the dark horse of the Czechoslovak league in the 1960s and 1970s, but never won a title.
-The greatest league success was the second place in the 1965 and 1973 seasons.
+Their best league result was a second-place finish in the 1965 and 1973 seasons.
 The club also came close in the Czechoslovak Cup, losing twice in 1966 and 1992 finals.